Area Plan on Aging: Update Process

 2016–2019 Planning Now Underway

-Several public forums are planned that will help inform development of specific sections of the 2016–2019 Area Plan on Aging for Seattle-King County and neighboring counties:
+Three public forums informed development of specific sections of the 2016–2019 Area Plan on Aging for Seattle-King County and neighboring counties:

 Mountlake Terrace Senior Center

 - North Pierce: Community Design & Healthy Aging

 Monday, March 30, 2015

 - East King: Behavioral Health & Memory Care

 Bellevue City Hall

 - Setting the Stage: Demographic Trends, by Gwen Rousseau, Department of Planning & Community Development, City of Bellevue

 - Developing a Washington State Plan to Address Alzheimer’s Disease, by Lynne Korte, Aging and Long Term Support Services Administration, DSHS